OnionIoT/Onion-Docs/Omega2/Projects/iot/gcal-alarm.md

 opkg install python python-pip
 ```

-Some of our packages aren't available in the LEDE repository, so we need `python-pip` to install them:
+We'll need python packages that aren't available in the LEDE repository.
+To install, we'll use `pip` instead of `opkg`:

 ```
+pip install setuptools
-pip install urllib3 crontab icalendar
+pip install urllib3 python-crontab icalendar
 ```

+First we'll install `setuptools` - a requirement for our other packages.

 `urllib3` will help connect to our calendar source. `icalendar` will help parse the calendar data, and `crontab` will allow us to create and remove cron jobs for our alarm.